-Because Ni is a bioactive element associated with cellular uptake, it can be associated and potentially buried with organic matter (OM).
-(Böning et al., 2015, 2012, 2004; Inthorn et al., 2006; Paulmier et al., 2006)(Böning et al., 2015)(Ciscato et al., 2018; Tribovillard et al., 2006)(Callot et al., 1990; Grosjean et al., 2004; Lewan, 1984; Lewan and Maynard, 1982; Tribovillard et al., 2006)The approach taken in the literature to quantify this sink multiplies the total flux of the sediment (OM burial/year) by the associated Ni content (Ni/TOC).
+Because Ni is a bioactive element associated with cellular uptake, it can be associated and buried with organic matter (OM).
+Nickel exhibits a strong linear relationship with TOC in organic rich sediment from upwelling regions in the Gulf of California, Chile, Peri, and Namibia (r2 = 0.75 to 0.95) (Böning et al., 2015, 2012, 2004; Inthorn et al., 2006; Paulmier et al., 2006).
+The Ni ppm/TOC wt% ratio progressively increases with depth, perhaps due to preferential remineralization of C over Ni (Böning et al., 2015).
+As organic matter decays, Ni may be trapped in sediment by sulfides rather than being lost to solution (Ciscato et al., 2018; Tribovillard et al., 2006).
+During post depositional processes, porphyrins, the degradation product of chlorophyl and heme, found in mature organic rich materials can incorporate significant levels of Ni from potentially a combination of Ni sourced from the water column (acting as an additional output) and Ni redistribution in the sediment (Callot et al., 1990; Grosjean et al., 2004; Lewan, 1984; Lewan and Maynard, 1982; Tribovillard et al., 2006).

+The approach taken in the literature to quantify this sink multiplies the total flux of the sediment (OM burial/year) by the associated Ni content (Ni/TOC) in samples from modern upwelling regions.
 An early estimate of organic matter preservation used seafloor area, total sediment burial flux and average %TOC to calculate OM fluxes from high productivity zones and pelagic zones of 1x1013 g Corg/yr and 5x1012 g Corg/yr, respectively, with a 50% uncertainty (Hedges and Keil, 1995).
 A more recent estimate using 230Th normalized fluxes calculated a total TOC burial for deep-sea sediments deposited (>1000m) of 20x1012 g Corg/yr (Hayes et al., 2021).
 To estimate the Ni/TOC, past studies have primarily focused on productive regions.
-Nickel is often associated linearly with TOC, and the slope of this relationship can be applied to the flux calculation.
-The Ni/TOC derived from the Peru upwelling region, which have an Ni/TOC intercept of 0 and therefore has a negligible non-authigenic Ni contribution, has been used to calculate the fraction of Ni that is buried with organic matter at productive upwelling regions (9 Ni ppm/TOC wt%).
+Ciscato et al. (2018) applied the Ni/TOC derived from the Peru upwelling region (9 Ni ppm/TOC wt%), which has a Ni/TOC intercept of 0 and therefore has a negligible non-authigenic Ni contribution, to calculate the fraction of Ni that is buried with organic matter at productive upwelling regions.
 To the best of our knowledge, there is no estimate of the Ni/TOC for OM buried in pelagic zones, and therefore pelagic OM may be an omitted nontrivial output of Ni.
-The generally cited calculation from Ciscato et al. (2018) uses the flux of high productivity zones from Hedges and Kiel (1995) (1013 g Corg/yr) and the Peru Ni/TOC to calculate a flux of Ni out into organic matter 1.5x108 mol Ni/yr.
+The only published OM Ni output flux comes from Ciscato et al. (2018).
+Theyused the flux of high productivity zones from Hedges and Kiel (1995) (1013 g Corg/yr) and the Peru Ni/TOC to calculate an OM Ni flux of 1.5x108 mol Ni/yr.

 Euxinic Sediments